-The complainant was in court charged with speeding and failing to have his Motor Vehicle Insurance Card.
-The complainant was convicted of both offences by a Justice of the Peace under the Provincial Offences Act.
-The complainant then appealed to a judge of the Ontario Court of Justice.
-The judge rejected the evidence of the complainant and did not allow the appeal.
-The complainant alleged that the judge listened to the tape recording of his trial and "ignored the whole thing".
-The complaint subcommittee recommended that the complaint be dismissed as it was of the view that there was no judicial misconduct evident in the exercise of the judge's discretion in rejecting the complainant's appeal.
-The complaint subcommittee noted that, pursuant to the Provincial Offences Act, the judge is entitled to listen to the tape recording and accept or reject the evidence.
-If errors in law were committed by the judge in rejecting evidence, and the Ontario Judicial Council makes no such finding, such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
+The complainant, who was not represented by counsel, appeared in court on three charges including public mischief and uttering a threat.
+The complainant alleged that the judge ordered the trial to continue without ruling on a motion to resolve outstanding issues.
+The complainant further alleged that the judge limited the time the defence could cross examine and advised a witness not to answer a question re: the complainant's alibi defence.
+The complaint subcommittee reviewed the transcript of the hearing and recommended that the complaint be dismissed as it was of the view that there was no judicial misconduct evident in the exercise of the judge's discretion in making the decisions he did in this case.
+The complaint subcommittee noted that if the judge committed errors in law (and the OJC made no such finding), such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
 The review panel agreed with the complaint subcommittee's recommendation that the complaint be dismissed.